What are fringe benefits?

 The United States is one of the only countries without a federal minimum annual leave, the others being Kiribati, Marshall Islands, Micronesia, Nauru, Palau, and Tonga.
 Even with no federal requirements, the U.S. Bureau of Labor Statistics found that 79% of private industry employees had vacation time.

-PTO combines vacation, sick time, and personal time into a single system employees can use for taking time off from work.
-Some organizations use an accrual system based on how many hours an employee works per year and how long they’ve been at the organization, while others provide unlimited PTO on day one.
+PTO combines vacation, sick time, and personal time into a single system employees can use to take time off from work.
+Some organizations use an accrual system based on how many hours an employee works per year and how long they’ve been with the organization, while others provide unlimited PTO on day one.

 With unlimited PTO, employees can take as many days off from work as they need as long as it doesn’t heavily impact their work.